-Professor M. Bakker (program coordinator), A. Bor, B. Carvill (chair, Department of Germanic Languages) Instructor I. Konyndyk
+Professors M. Bakker (program coordinator), B. Carvill (chair, Department of Germanic Languages) Instructor I. Konyndyk

-Prefequisite to a concentration in dutch is a minimum average of C (2.0) in 101, 102, 201, and 202 for students without a background in the language, or in 203 and 204 for those with one.
-In addition to this basic language foundation a student must complete at least three courses from the 300 level and one interim approved by the department.
+Programs for students wishing to minor or major in Dutch are worked out for them individually by the departmental advisor.
+Prerequisite to a concentration in Dutch is a minimum average of C (2.0) in 101, 102, 201, and 202 for students without a background in the language, or in 203 and 204 for those with one.
+The typical six-course minor requires two additional courses.
+The typical ten-course major requires six additional courses.
+The major in Netherlandic Studies requires ten courses consisting of the following: four Dutch language courses on the first- and second-year level or equivalent; three 300-level courses in Dutch literature and culture; two courses from among Art 236 (History of Dutch Paintings), History 221 (The Netherlands), Dutch 307 and 308 (Readings in Dutch Church History), and one approved interim course such as Frisian, Afrikaans, the interim in the Netherlands, or one interim course on Dutch politics, history, sociology, art, and religion.

-101 Elementary Dutch.
+- 101 Elementary Dutch.
 F. An introductory course in the comprehension and use of spoken and written Dutch.
-Ms. I. Konyndyk.

-102 Elementary Dutch.
+Staff. - 102 Elementary Dutch.
 S. Continuation of 101.
-Staff.

-201 Intermediate Dutch.
+Staff. - 201 Intermediate Dutch.
 F. Selected readings of modern Dutch prose and poetry.
 Review of grammar and syntax.
-Mr. A. Bor.

-202 Intermediate Dutch.
+Mr. M. Bakker. - 202 Intermediate Dutch.
 S. Continuation of 201.
-Mr. M. Bakker.

-203 Intermediate Dutch.
+Mr. M. Bakker. - 203 Intermediate Dutch.
 F. A course intended to serve students who already have some knowledge of the Dutch language but who are deficient in the ability to comprehend and write the language.
-Mr. A. Bor.

-204 Intermediate Dutch.
+Mr. M. Bakker. - 204 Intermediate Dutch.
 S. A continuation of 203.
-Mr. M. Bakker.

-305 Dutch Classics.
+Mr. M. Bakker. - 305 Dutch Classics.
 Core.
 Study and discussion of several Dutch literary texts representative of the classical and modern periods of Dutch literature.
 Because the literature studied is varied from year to year, the course may be repeated for credit.
 This course is normally conducted in Dutch.
-Mr. A. Bor.
+Mr. M. Bakker.

-306 Dutch Classics.
+- 306 Dutch Classics.
 Core.
 A continuation of 305.
-Mr. M. Bakker.

-307 Readings in Dutch Church History.
-F. A study in the Dutch language of source documents pertaining to the history of the Reformed churches in the Netherlands during the period 1450-1700.
-Mr. M. Bakker.

-308 Readings in Dutch Church History.
-S. A continuation of 307 for the period 1700-1945.
-Mr. M. Bakker.

-309 Netherlandic Civilization.
+Mr. M. Bakker. - 307 Readings in Dutch Church History.
+F. A study in the Dutch language of source documents pertaining to the history of the Reformed churches in the Netherlands during the period 1500-1700.
+Mr. G. Spykman. - 308 Readings in Dutch Church History.
+S. A continuation of 307 for the period 1700-present.
+Mr. G. Spykman. - 309 Netherlandic Civilization.
 A study conducted in the English or Dutch language of several important aspects of Netherlandic civilization: language, literature, history, religion, art, architecture, social structure, and education.
 Students reading in Dutch may apply this course to a Dutch concentration.
-Mr. M. Bakker.
+Mr. M. Bakker. - 390 Independent Study.
+F, I, S. Staff.

-A catalog with the descriptions of all interim courses is available after October 1988.
+A catalog with the descriptions of all interim courses is available after October 1989.

-IDIS W56 Interim in the Netherlands: Life Behind the Dikes.
+W50 Life Behind the Dikes: Interim in the Netherlands.
 Off campus.
-Mr. M. Bakker, Mr. C. Overvoorde.
+Mr. M. Bak-